Youtirsin/clashctl2/README.md

 # clashctl2
- a cli tool for clash
+ a cli tool for clash.

 ## Install

 ### Prerequisites

+all requirements will be installed when installing with `bash setup.sh`.

 - cmake
 - curl